 Applicants interested in the Public Interest Scholars Program (PISP) or Environmental Law Scholars Program (ELSP) must indicate their interest on the application form and submit an accompanying Statement of Interest.
 The PISP statement should describe any of the applicant's relevant professional, educational, and/or volunteer experience.
 It should also include any plans to pursue a career in public interest law.
 The ELSP statement should also describe any of the applicant's relevant professional, educational, and/or volunteer experience.
-It should also include any plans to pursue a career in public interest law.
-The ELSP statement should also describe any of the applicant's relevant professional, educational, and/or volunteer experience.
 It should also include any plans to pursue a career in environmental law.
 If applying to both, please submit a different Statement of Interest per program.